-Whether you use a technology based that does the asking for you, a manual system where you do the asking or a combination of both (our recommendation), it still boils down to asking.
-Financial advisors that consistently focus on and ask for referrals earn 4-5X more than those who do not.
+Whether you use a technology-based that does the asking for you, a manual system where you do the asking, or a combination of both (our recommendation), it still boils down to asking.
+Financial advisors who consistently focus on and ask for referrals earn 4-5X more than those who do not.
 Here are some principles to help guide you with this:

 - Incentivize referrals.
 Consider offering incentives to encourage referrals.
 This can be in the form of discounts, free consultations, or even cash rewards.
 Make sure your clients understand the benefits they’ll receive for referring new clients to you, and communicate those incentives clearly.
 Incentives increase the likelihood of referrals by 50%!

 - Provide referral tools.
 Make it easy for clients to refer you by providing them with referral tools.
 This can include referral cards, personalized referral links, or shareable content that clients can pass along to their networks.
 By equipping your clients with the necessary resources, you increase the chances of them making referrals.

 - Leverage online platforms.
 In addition to traditional word-of-mouth referrals, leverage online platforms to expand your referral reach.
 Encourage clients to leave positive reviews and testimonials on your website, social media pages, and relevant industry review sites.
 Positive online feedback can significantly enhance your credibility and attract new clients.